dustinspecker/dscript/readme.md

 > Framework agnostic hyperscript

-> Should work with any JSX pragma that works out of the box with Babel's JSX implementation or a function that accepts an HTML tag or component, attributes object, and children array.
+> Should work with any JSX pragma that works out of the box with Babel's JSX implementation or a function that accepts an HTML tag or component, attributes object, and children list.

 ## Install
 ```